object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

        complexity takes into account circumstances wherethe worst case complexity of an algorithm is known to occur only rarely.

+    deque
+       A double ended queue.
+An :term:`abstract data type` representing an ordered sequence in which objects can be added or removed at either end.
+A deque is a generalisation of both a :term:`stack` and a :term:`queue`.

     queue
     FIFO (first in, first out)
-       an :term:`abstract data type` representing an ordered sequence of objects in which objects are accessed in the order in which they were added.
+       An :term:`abstract data type` representing an ordered sequence of objects in which objects are accessed in the order in which they were added.